 With the opening day of the 110th Congress, Democrats took control of the House and Senate for the first time in 12 years.
 They’ve outlined an ambitious domestic agenda for their first 100 hours in power, including raising the minimum wage and negotiating lower prescription drug prices for Medicare recipients.
 Peace activists are criticizing the Democrats for not focusing on Iraq amid the Bush administration’s plans for a troop surge.
 We host a debate between peace mom Cindy Sheehan and Roger Hickey of the Campaign for America’s Future. [includes rush transcript]

-In Washington, Nancy Pelosi was elected Thursday to be the country’s first female speaker of the house as the Democrats took control of both chambers of Congress for the first time in a dozen years.
-In the Senate, Harry Reid was elected Majority Leader.
-Shortly after becoming Speaker, Pelosi addressed the full House.
+JUAN GONZALEZ: In Washington, Nancy Pelosi was elected Thursday to be the country’s first female speaker of the House as the Democrats took control of both chambers of Congress for the first time in a dozen years.
+In the Senate, Harry Reid was elected majority leader.
+Shortly after becoming speaker, Pelosi addressed the full House.

 REP. NANCY PELOSI: It’s an historic moment for the Congress.
 It’s an historic moment for the women of America.
 It is a moment for which we have waited over 200 years.
 Never losing faith, we waited through the many years of struggle to achieve our rights.
 But women weren’t just waiting; women were working.
 Never losing faith, we worked to redeem the promise of America, that all men and women are created equal.
 For our daughters and our granddaughters, today we have broken the marble ceiling.
 For our daughters and our granddaughters now, the sky is the limit.
 Anything is possible for them.